 For example, if you operate a construction company, the SBA will want you to prove in your waiver request that you have performed successfully on past construction contracts, acquired the necessary professional and occupational licenses to operate legally in your state, and accumulated the technical know-how required to succeed on future construction contracts.
 Aim to write a page or more describing how you and your company are technically adept.
-This section of your waiver request (which typically can range from 1 to 3 pages in length) should address the following topics:
+This section of your waiver request (which typically can range from one to three pages in length) should address the following topics:

 Core competencies: Describe your company's primary line of business and the expertise of your key employees in detail.
 Tell the SBA what your primary North American Industrial Classification System (NAICS) code is if you know it.
 Describe all relevant technical and professional knowledge, skills, abilities and capabilities.

-Licenses and Certifications: List all relevant professional and technical licenses and certifications held by the company and its employees.
+Licenses and certifications: List all relevant professional and technical licenses and certifications held by the company and its employees.

-Advanced Degrees: If company owners, officers, directors or key managers have successfully completed their associate's degrees, bachelors' degrees, master's degrees or doctorates.
+Advanced degrees: If company owners, officers, directors or key managers have successfully completed their associate's degrees, bachelors' degrees, master's degrees or doctorates.
 Be sure to mention these achievements in this section of the waiver request.
-(If a degree is from a dramatically different and unrelated field—e.g., a construction worker with a culinary arts degree—you can still name the category of degree attained—e.g., associate's degree— without naming the field in which it was earned).
+(If a degree is from a dramatically different and unrelated field—e.g. a construction worker with a culinary arts degree—you can still name the category of degree attained—e.g. associate's degree— without naming the field in which it was earned.)

-Past Experience at Other Companies: The technical capability section of the waiver request can certainly reference technical skills that officers, managers and employees have attained in past positions.
+Past experience at other companies: The technical capability section of the waiver request can certainly reference technical skills that officers, managers and employees have attained in past positions.
 Provide the SBA with a brief explanation if the technical experience cited does not appear to be directly related to your company's primary industry.
-For example, an Information Technology project manager who served as a Navy pilot in the past can relate his or her experiences with flight planning to his or her current role as a manager who schedules, manages and plans projects.
+For example, an Information Technology project manager who served as a navy pilot in the past can relate his or her experiences with flight planning to his or her current role as a manager who schedules, manages and plans projects.

-Other Technical Expertise: Include any other examples or evidence of technical expertise that you feel are relevant to your primary industry.
+Other technical expertise: Include any other examples or evidence of technical expertise that you feel are relevant to your primary industry.